 Let's talk about Song Mode and the transit buttons.
 When Song Mode is disabled, the PLAY, STOP and REC buttons generally control the sequences.
 The one exception is when you are recording a new sample on the Sample Recording screen.
 When Song Mode is enabled, the PLAY, STOP and REC buttons control the song sections.
 The text in the top middle of the top-level screens always indicates what will be the target of a recording action.
 If Song Mode is disabled, this text will indicate which sequence cell is currently selected, e.g. Seq 8.
-When Song Mode is enabled, this text will indicate which Song section is currently selected, e.g. Inspiration.
+When Song Mode is enabled, this text will indicate which sequence cell is currently selected, e.g. Seq 8.
+When Song Mode is enabled, this text will indicate which sequence selected, e.g. Inspiration.
 Here's what happens when you use the transit buttons in the different modes: